greenslimy/Epstein-Files-Tracker/README.md

   -h, --help         show this help message and exit -o TRACKER_OUTPUT  Local location you would like output files to be written.
 Be sure to create a logs directory first!
                      Tracker will look here for input .csv files that were created by this program.
-  -f EPSTEIN_FILES   Local location of your copy of the unzipped Epstein Files (Under construction) --paginate         Paginate and record links from the justice.gov live release of the files --clean            Clean up duplicates and sort links from a previously generated live_links_raw.csv file
+  -f EPSTEIN_FILES   Local location of your copy of the unzipped Epstein Files --paginate         Paginate and record links from the justice.gov live release of the files --clean            Clean up duplicates and sort links from a previously generated live_links_raw.csv file --tabulate         Tabulate local files to get file statistics like byte size and length.
+Requires the -f path to be set.

-> python main.py -o path/to/output -f path/to/files --paginate --cleanup
+> python main.py -o path/to/output -f path/to/files --paginate --clean --tabulate
 ```